subhashkumarBabu/mytechblog/src/content/posts/maf-mcp-4.md

 ]
 ```

-The individual functions are invisible from this interface — they are internal implementation details of the agent.
+The individual functions are invisible from this interface.
+They are internal implementation details of the agent, as covered in depth in Part 3.

 ### Surface 3: Registry

 The registry is a lightweight FastAPI service that acts as a service catalogue.
-It supports registering, listing, looking up, and deregistering agents via simple HTTP endpoints:
+It supports registering, listing, looking up, and deregistering agents via simple HTTP endpoints.
+The server self-registers on startup and deregisters cleanly on shutdown:

 ```python
 registry_app = FastAPI(title="Registry", version="1.0")